 Great!
 We’re always excited to hear that people want to capture our events.
 As you will have seen we have a team of official team photographers who donate a percentage of their earnings to the charity the event is raising money for but we welcome anyone else to come and capture it.
 We do ask that if you are subsequently posting the pictures online that you credit the event (i.e Lakeland Festival of Light for ……… charity’) in order to raise awareness of the event.
 If you go on to sell the photo commercially then a small donation to the charity as a result would also be welcomed.

 Can I fly my drone at the event?

 In the interest of participant safety please don’t fly your drone at the event without prior permission.
 Ideally we’d like to know how many drones there will be in the sky (as one of our photography team may be flying one for the event) and for any pilots to have their civil aviation permission.

 Can my dog come?

-Well behaved dogs are welcome on all LFOL events except Striding Edge by Torchlight.
+Well behaved dogs are welcome.
 Please keep your dog under control and clean up after them.

 What is the environmental approach with these events?

 As with all our events we are as environmentally conscious as possible.
 Obviously putting several hundred people on a mountainside will have some sort of impact, but we of course ask for people to stick to paths, not drop litter and treat the mountainside with respect.
 After each event we conduct a litter pick of the area used, although generally we have found very little litter that can be directly associated with our event.